 - Set realistic goals.

 - Gradually increase the number of minutes and days you exercise.
-A good goal is to exercise 20 to 40 minutes, two to four times a week.
+A good goal is to exercise 20 to 40 minutes, 2 to 4 times a week.

 - Start out slow.
 Warm up for a few minutes.

-- Choose activities you enjoy, but vary them to help you stay motivated.
+- Choose activities you enjoy, and vary them to help you stay motivated.

 - Find an exercise partner.

 - Keep a record of your exercise to help you stay on track.

 - As you end your exercise, cool down by moving more slowly.